ChariteExpMri/bart/bartver.md

   __[+]__ added __[bartver]__ version-control available via Bart-gui-button

    __[f_importTiff_single.m]__ and __[importTiff_single.m]__  allows to import single tiff-images
-  -Use this function, if there is only a single tif-image per animal
+  -Use this function, if there is only one single tif-image per animal
 <!---->